Spartinus/Bypass-Adblockers/README.md

-# Research to bypass all adblockers like AdBlock Plus, uBlock, uMatrix, AdGuard and others.
+Research to bypass all adblockers like AdBlock Plus, uBlock, uMatrix, AdGuard and others.

 Project Goal
 ========

-List all mechanism to show how to defeat ad-blockers.
+List all mechanism to show how to defeat adblockers.

 RoughTed